 EUA’s activities aim at enhancing the quality and relevance of higher education provision, underline the importance of learning and teaching as a core mission and advocate for learning and teaching activities to be geared towards student learning and success.

-The call for papers is now open for the European Learning & Teaching Forum 2019 ‘Towards successful learning: Controversies and common ground’.
+The revised call for contributions for the 2021 European Learning & Teaching Forum is now out.Get involved

 As demonstrated in EUA’s Trends 2018 report, learning and teaching enhancement becomes an institutional priority, generating dedicated strategies and structures.

 Through work with its membership, EUA explores institutional approaches to education provision and provides recommendations on institutional strategies that can underpin university communities’ efforts in learning and teaching, and support staff, students and leadership in their roles and responsibilities.

 In the framework of the EFFECT project, EUA, together with partner universities and organisations, also issued a set of 10 “Ten European Principles for the Enhancement of Learning and Teaching”.
 These support the need to re-emphasise the education mission of the university, and to service institutional leaders working with staff, students and external stakeholders.

 The input, engagement and competence of academic staff is crucial to enhance learning and teaching.
 Teaching must be fully recognised as central to the academic profession, and considered in career development.

 With the view to raise the status of teaching in higher education, EUA’s work explores incentives and policies for academic staff to invest in teaching, develop their teaching competences, better balance their teaching and research workload, and progress in their careers in teaching.
 EUA’s EFFECT project also addresses teaching enhancement, through developing and testing modules for staff development.
 The project will issue, as a final report, a Feasibility Study on teaching enhancement in European higher education.